Cancer Pain (PDQ®): Supportive care - Patient Information [NCI]

 Studies of drugs and natural products used to treat CIPN have shown mixed results.
 Duloxetine is a drug that has been studied to treat CIPN.

 Studies of acupuncture for CIPN have been reported.
-See the Chemotherapy-induced peripheral neuropathy section in the PDQ summary on Acupuncture for information about these studies.
+For more information about these studies, see the Chemotherapy-induced peripheral neuropathy section in Acupuncture.

 Cancer pain may affect quality of life and ability to function even after treatment ends.